OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ### About AnyTrust Orbit

-AnyTrust chains follow the Rollup protocol but offer different Data model availability, features, and deployment processes.
+AnyTrust chains follow the Rollup protocol but offer different data model availability, features, and deployment processes.
 For an overview of Orbit chain types, please refer to the [Orbit SDK introduction](../orbit-sdk-introduction.md) page.

 ### Deployment steps